Dylbin/multicast_bytecopy/README.md

 **This code is published for security researchers, do not use this code for any purpose unless you know what you are doing.**

-multicast_bytecopy is a kernel r/w exploit for iOS 15.0 - 15.1.1 by [@jaakerblom](https://twitter.com/jaakerblom) and the spiritual successor of [multipath_kfree](https://github.com/potmdehex/multipath_kfree).
+multicast_bytecopy is a kernel r/w exploit for iOS 15.0 - 15.1.1 by [@jaakerblom](https://twitter.com/jaakerblom) and the spiritual successor of [multipath_kfree for iOS 11.3.1](https://github.com/potmdehex/multipath_kfree).

 The exploit can be adapted to gain kernel r/w on prior iOS versions. **This implementation is for iOS 15.0 - 15.1.1.**